numbats/ida2024s2/README.md

 ::: {display: none}
 :::
 ```
-### 3. How do I adjust the font size of the webR console?
+### 3. How do I adjust the font size of the webR code?

 To adjust the font size of webR code chunks, you can set the `editor-font-scale` individually for each chunk or apply it globally with: